ClementCaton/ALGOSUP_2022_Project_3_A/Reports/Functional specification.md

   - Applies a filter to a given sound (X replaces with the filter in question)
 <br><br>
 - API.Preview
-  - Gives a visual display of the soundwaves generated using Xplot
+  - Gives a visual display of the sound waves generated using Xplot